djheru/krypto-kwote/readme.md

 Examples of use:
 - "Alexa, ask Crypto Quote how much is Bitcoin"
-- "Alexa, ask Crypto Quote how much Ethereum I can buy for $500"
+- "Alexa, ask Crypto Quote how much Ethereum I can get for $500"

 Skills are designed around skill invocation.
 The basic flow is as follows: